Liming WS10A Taihang Engine

 Richard Fisher wrote in 2010 [Testimony for the U.S.China Economic and Security Review Commission Hearing on China's Emergent Military Aerospace and Commercial Aviation Capabilities, May 20, 2010] that "Since the early 1990s Russian sources have disclosed to the author that Shenyang was experiencing great difficulties in meeting planned thrust goals, while there have been reports and rumors of other specific problems.
 In August 2009 a Chinese AVIC official admitted there were many problems facing the Taihang but declined to elaborate.
 Other possible issues include incidents of shedding turbine blades, oil leakage issues, and even one unconfirmed rumor of a new J11BS fighter disintegrating in flight due to a Taihang engine failure."

-On 25 February 2006 an official announcement from China Aviation Group I stated that the WS-10A Turbofan Engine was formally design certificated and named "Taihang".
+On 25 February 2006 an official announcement from China Aviation Group I stated that the WS-10A Turbofan Engine was formally design certificated and named "Taihang", known as the "ridge of the world".
 As usual, the WS-10A engine is named after a mountain in China, like WS-9 is named after "Qing Lin", a mountian near Xian where the WS9 is manufactured.
 Taihang is a famous mountain in North China.

 There are four principal mountain ranges in China, viz.: The Celestial, Himalaya, Nan Shan and Soyoti, all of which have peaks extending above the snow line; besides numerous mountain ridges, which are below the snow line.
 "Siao Wutni" in a prominent mountain 12,000 feet high, situated in the Taihang range between Chihli and Shansi.